yusukebe/ramen-api/README.md

 ## Features

 - :star2: Support REST API and GraphQL.
-- :framed_picture: We can get an information of Ramen shops and the rich photos.
+- :framed_picture: We can get an information of Ramen shops and their rich photos.
 - :free: Completely free.
 - :technologist: You can contribute by adding Ramen content.

 ## Information

 - **Currently, Ramen API is a beta version**.
 There's a possibility that API may be changed.
-- You **should** show the credit writing like "_powered by Ramen API_" on your page and link to this repository.
+- You **should** show the credit like "_powered by Ramen API_" on your page and link to this GitHub repository.
-- The information of a Ramen shop and photos are under the [Creative Commons copyright license _CC/BY_](https://creativecommons.org/licenses/by-sa/4.0/legalcode).
+- The information of Ramen shops and photos are distributed under the [Creative Commons copyright license _CC/BY_](https://creativecommons.org/licenses/by-sa/4.0/legalcode).
-- If you use photos in your application publicly, you **should** show the author `id` or `name` of the photos as a credit.
+- If you want to use photos in your application publicly, you **should** show the author `id` or `name` of the photos as the credit.
 - Authentication is not required.
 - There is no rate-limitation.